roman-milk/roman-milk.github.io/jessicas-change-management.md

  The senior consultant must have been standing in the door!
 He had come back after getting a coffee!
 Panic seized me again and I quickly moved to crawl under Matt's desk.

  Lambert hadn't seen me yet.
 Matt's cubicle was on the other side of the room so I was hidden by the cube wall.
 But what if the consultant came across the room to check on the presentation again?
-Report_Story #3